-The Psychology Department strongly recommends that all psychology and human development majors schedule regular advising appointments.
+The Psychology Department strongly recommends that all psychology majors schedule regular advising appointments.
 Regular advising will ensure that you are meeting your major and general education requirements.
 Advising can also help you to graduate in a timely fashion.
-For example, advising can ensure that you don’t miss an opportunity to take a key class that may not be offered every quarter.
+For example, advising can ensure that you don’t miss an opportunity to take a key class that may not be offered every semester.
 Advising is important to your post-baccalaureate plans as well.
 Advisors will inform you of (master’s) programs that match your career interests and they will provide you with key guidance in preparing for, and applying to, these programs.
-One more reason to take advantage of our advising services – we can help you finish your degree before the University converts to a semester system!

 You are encouraged to use multiple advising services to have a fulfilling and successful university experience.
 Below is a list of advising services offered by the department and college:

-Peer Advising Center (PAC) for the Psychology and Human Development Department – The PAC is a student led center dedicated to supplementing the student services provided by the Psychology Department in academic advising.
+Psychology Advising Center (PAC) – The PAC is a student-led center dedicated to supplementing the student services provided by the Psychology Department in academic advising.
 The PAC advisors can help you with general curriculum questions, read your PAWS report, direct you to other university services, and discuss course selections that fulfill the major and overall degree progress.
 The PAC is the best place to discuss your schedule of classes.
-Students are encouraged to meet with PAC advisors a minimum of every other quarter.
+Students are encouraged to meet with PAC advisors a minimum of once a year.
 The PAC provides service on a walk-in basis as well as by appointment.
-To request an appointment, please send an email to firstname.lastname@example.org with your name, coyote ID, major, and the reason for the appointment included in the text of the message.
-Open hours are posted on the door of SB426 at the beginning of each quarter and are also available below.
+Open hours are posted on the door of SB-426 at the beginning of each semester and are also available below.

 PAC Hours of Operation

-Students interested in serving as a Peer Advisor, should complete the PAC Application and submit it to Dr. Gilbert’s mailbox in the Psychology Department (SB-425).
+Students interested in serving as a Psychology Peer Advisor, should complete the PAC Application and submit it to Dr. Lewin via email at email@example.com.

-Department Advising Coordinator (Dr. Janelle Gilbert) – The department advisor can assist you with questions that go beyond the services of the PAC including complex questions about unit transfers, questions about course substitutions, and questions about finding the right area of interest for you within psychology.
+Department Advising Coordinators (Dr. Michael Lewin & Dr. Janelle Gilbert) – The department advisor can assist you with questions that go beyond the services of the PAC including complex questions about unit transfers, questions about course substitutions, and questions about finding the right area of interest for you within psychology.

 - Email: firstname.lastname@example.org